-- Had injuries that were very minor.
+- Had very minor injuries

-- Do not have a pre-existing condition involving the same area that was hurt in your work-related accident.
+- Do not have a pre-existing condition involving the same area that was hurt in your work-related accident

 Even in these situations, you might consult with a Georgia workers’ compensation lawyer before proceeding on your own.
 Once you accept a settlement or close your case, there is little to no chance of receiving anything else.
 Your claim is often worth a lot more than you initially realize.